Skip to main content

 What data is available for download from Wildlife Insights?

-All users contributing data to Wildlife Insights retain ownership of their data and are responsible for reviewing and verifying or correcting computer vision identifications in their projects.
-While Wildlife Insights provides tools for users to process and edit data as needed, Wildlife Insights cannot guarantee the accuracy of identifications available to the public.
+All users contributing data to Wildlife Insights retain ownership of their data and are responsible for reviewing and editing computer vision identifications in their projects.
+While Wildlife Insights provides tools for users to process and edit data as needed, Wildlife Insights cannot guarantee the accuracy of identifications available to the public

 Every download package from Wildlife Insights includes a record of the most recent identification associated with an image.
 The record will detail the identification (class, order, family, genus and species), individual animal details (age, sex), and the name of the most recent identifier, along with other metadata.

-In many cases, the most recent identifier will be the name of a user associated with that project.
-This means that the image has been reviewed and/or edited by that user.
-This information can be found in the images.csv file in the column titled identified_by.
+In many cases, the most recent identifier will be the name of a user associated with that project, which means that the image has been reviewed and/or edited by that user.
+This information can be found in the images.csv in the column titled identified_by.
 In the example below, the reviewer’s name is Nicole Flores.

 You can assess the accuracy of the computer vision results by referencing the column titled cv_confidence.
 Read more about interpreting computer vision results on our About AI page.